Newport: Jigsaw Falling into Place

 Newport however is a partially completed jigsaw and much as I wanted to write a glowing review, outside the small bubble of Friars and the riverside it’s very much a case of the song remains the same with much of the arcades and the entire upper level of the market shuttered.
 Even at Friars a young man asks me if I have any spare change so he can go buy a bag of chips – very Newport.

 In the late 80s and early 90s Commercial Street was a narrow but vibrant high street.
-BHS, BOOTS and WH Smiths among others kept things ticking over nicely.
+BHS, BOOTS and WH Smiths among others kept things ticking over nicely (the latter two still survive).
 Now it resembles something like Quatermass, Children of Men and Dawn of the Dead rolled into one.

 In Back to the Future terms alternative 1985 24/7!
 The drunks, homeless and addicts not helping the overall mood of the city or encouraging business.
 This and the current state of British high street retail are the biggest problems facing Newport.